blukatdevelopment/UnchainedWorldsOld/gm_tools/bluklats_gamemaster_guide.md

 and rooms your stairs connect to.
 Put harder challenges on lower levels, and put better loot on each.
 You can either treat each floor(or group of rooms) as a separate dungeon, or put one massive vault at the lowest level.
-Try to put loopiung and branching paths to give players some agency in exploration.
+Try to put looping and branching paths to give players some agency in exploration.

 #### Loot
 You should budget a gold piece amount for your entire dungeon and keep the loot